What your view of sports and life would be if you had too many concussions

 The Pirates obviously own “Moneyball” on Blu-Ray, because they got rid of guys the guy they might have to pay (without being obvious about it), in order to get prospects they’ll get rid of at clearance prices three years from now.

 Japanese Paper Lantern Shark:

 The only way to be more insignificant than a bathtub toy shark is to be one that completely disintegrates the minute it touches water.
-The Braves are now that team which will take money to take your bad contract and/or washed-up guys.
-See the “Dave Justice” scene in the movie “Moneyball.”
+The Red Sox are now that team that really doesn’t get how this whole process works.

 The Chum Bucket:

 Got: C Anthony Recker, SP Jaime Garcia, and cash considerations (from Atlanta Braves), cash considerations (from Toronto Blue Jays), LHP Tyler Watson, international pool money (from Washington Nationals), RP Dietrich Enns, RP Zack Littell (from New York Yankees)

 The Minnesota Twins have introduced the concept of “house-flipping to the trade deadline with the Jaime Garcia deals.
 They picked him up on the cheap from the Braves, then days later turned him over two prospects.
 But, they are the Twins, so the guys they got will prove to be shitty.